 - Please note:

 - Be certain you select "Summer" as your Term of Admission in the Graduate School online application.

 - The UW Secondary Education M.S.
 Program admits new students only for the "summer" term.

-- Be certain you select Curriculum and Instruction M.S.—with your specified content area.
-This includes secondary education in English, Mathematics, Science or Social Studies.
+- Be certain you select Curriculum and Instruction M.S.—with your specified content area: English, Mathematics, Science, Social Studies, or World Language.

-- Students may only be enrolled in one subject area.
+- Students may apply for multiple areas but may only be enrolled in one content area.

 - Please read the Graduate School's Frequently Asked Questions (FAQ) before completing the online application.